-- 53. Uruguay Round discussions indicate that these negotiators in fact agreed with the statements made by their predecessors in 1947.
-As discussed in the U.S. Response to the Panel's Question 62, during the Uruguay Round the Negotiating Group on GATT Articles rejected proposals by Nicaragua and Argentina to amend Article XXI in a manner that would have limited Members' discretion when taking action under that provision.
-In these discussions which took place in June 1988 some delegates emphasized the sensitivity of issues presented under Article XXI and the need to preserve Members' discretion with respect to such issues.
-These Members further suggested that "it was unrealistic to think of a GATT body placing conditions on [Article XXI's] use since only the individual contracting party concerned was ultimately in a position to judge what its security interests were."
-Another delegation opined that "since the GATT has no competence in the determination of questions of security or of a political nature, it seemed doubtfully useful to set up any institutional test to determine whether a matter was security-related or political." - 54.
-With these statements, negotiators during the Uruguay Round expressed views consistent with those expressed by the negotiators of Article XXI namely, that matters of essential security under Article XXI are left to the judgment of the invoking Member.
-In fact, even those delegations that agreed with Nicaragua and Argentina acknowledged this meaning of the existing
+48. Uruguay Round discussions indicate that these negotiators in fact agreed with the statements made by their predecessors in 1947.
+As discussed in the U.S. Response to the Panel's Question 62, during the Uruguay Round the Negotiating Group on GATT Articles rejected proposals by Nicaragua and Argentina to amend Article XXI in a manner that would have limited Members' discretion when taking action under that provision.40 In these discussions - which took place in June 1988 - some delegates emphasized the sensitivity of issues presented under Article XXI and the need to preserve Members' discretion with respect to such issues.41 These Members further suggested that "it was unrealistic to think of a GATT body placing conditions on [Article XXI's] use since only the individual contracting party concerned was ultimately in a position to judge what its security interests were."42 Another delegation opined that "since the GATT has no competence in the determination of questions of security or of a

-&lt;sup>51 See Negotiating Group on GATT Articles, Article XXI Proposal by Nicaragua, MTN.GNG/NG7/W/48 (June 18, 1988) (US-150); Negotiating Group on GATT Articles, Communication from Argentina, MTN.GNG/NG7/W/44 (Feb.
+40 See Negotiating Group on GATT Articles, Article XXI Proposal by Nicaragua, MTN.GNG/NG7/W/48 (June 18, 1988) (US-150); Negotiating Group on GATT Articles, Communication from Argentina, MTN.GNG/NG7/W/44 (Feb.
 19, 1988) (US-151).

-&lt;sup>52 Negotiating Group on GATT Articles, Note on Meeting of 27-30 June 1988, MTN.GNG/NG7/8 (July 21, 1988), at 2 (US-153).
+41 Negotiating Group on GATT Articles, Note on Meeting of 27-30 June 1988, MTN.GNG/NG7/8 (July 21, 1988), at 2 (US-153).

-&lt;sup>53 Negotiating Group on GATT Articles, Note on Meeting of 27-30 June 1988, MTN.GNG/NG7/8 (July 21, 1988), at 2 (US-153).
+42 Negotiating Group on GATT Articles, Note on Meeting of 27-30 June 1988, MTN.GNG/NG7/8 (July 21, 1988), at 2 (US-153).